Grsmto/Cocoa-Thumbnail/README.md

 ## What it doesn't do

-Don't you it if you want to generate tons of thumbnails.
+Don't use it if you want to generate tons of thumbnails.
 It is a heavy function so it will only fit with specifics scenarios (was usefull in my case).